openstack-archive/sahara-specs/specs/kilo/default-templates.rst

 2) Add a CLI util that can be executed by cron with admin credentials to create/update existing default templates.
-This utility needs to be able to take some placeholders like "flavor" or "network" and make the appropriate substitutions (either from configs or via commnad line args) at runtime.
+This utility needs to be able to take some placeholders like "flavor" or "network" and make the appropriate substitutions (either from configs or via command line args) at runtime.
    The cron job can be optional if we want to force any updates to be triggered explicitly.